juliechristiedata/OwntoRental_Analysis/README.md

-# Resolve_Methodologies
+# Read Me
-A collection of methodologies and analysis created for Resolve Philly
+The analysis of a project to determine how many family-owned properties in Philadelphia were sold and turned into rentals